Youth Membership in the Clan MacLeod Societies

 North Room Group

 The North Room Group (NRG) are young people of college age, plus a bit.
-They take on responsibilities that are essential for the smooth operations of Parliament, and have an opportunity to establish international friendships.
+During the week before Parliament, the NRG volunteer to perform a service project on behalf of the Clan.
+During this time many life-long friendships are made.
+The NRG also takes on duties that are essential for the smooth operation of Parliament, as well as participate in all Clan activities.
 Frequently Clan families host NRG when they are traveling, or can mentor NRG when local work or school opportunities present themselves.

 The very first North Room Group was held alongside Parliament in 1965.
 The North Room group was called so because the young people met in the North Room of the Castle in the morning, to plan their day's activities.
 Often there were excursions about in Dunvegan, but the NRG also reviewed and commented on the business activities of the Clan.
 In recent years the NRG has been also known as eNeRGy, to recognize the effort that NRGers put into their work -- as well as play.